Rupon100/kinene/client/README.md

 - seller nothing just show information of his business and image and shop location

----- then move to post product and everything

----- and show those in seller dashboard

----- add delete edit option in stock or not

 ---- ordered for specific product and amount + can set coupon for product

----- show every product list and progress

----- if product is out of stock show out Of stock

----- make pagination for table(dashboard) + product

 ## too many api request(network) when enter in profile